aidadatahub/aidadatahub.github.io/_engagements/strategi-for-regionsgemensam-varddatahantering.md

 This project aims to develop a strategy for developing region common management of healthcare data, on assignment from the board of the system of healthcare knowledge steering (SKS) and the national cooperation group health data (NSG HD).
-The project is coordingated by Sveriges Regioner och Kommuner (SKR).
+The project is coordinated by Sveriges Regioner och Kommuner (SKR).

 Project website:
 [Strategi för effektivare hantering av vårddata](https://kunskapsstyrningvard.se/kunskapsstyrningvard/programomradenochsamverkansgrupper/nationellasamverkansgrupper/nsghalsodata/strategiforeffektivarehanteringavvarddata.82634.html)